 Key independent variables: environmental uncertainty (EU)

 On one hand, we acknowledge that a large number of prior studies referred to EU as economic policy uncertainty, geopolitical risk, financial uncertainty indices, regulatory or institutional uncertainty (Liu et al., 2023; Lu et al., 2023; Shrestha et al., 2024).
-However, in this study, we follow Ghosh and Olsen (2009), who suggested that “Environmental uncertainty is defined as the rate of change or variability in the organization’s external environment (Tung, 1979), in which the most significant elements are customers, competitors, government regulations and labour unions”.
+However, in this study, we follow Ghosh and Olsen (2009), who suggests that “Environmental uncertainty is defined as the rate of change or variability in the organization’s external environment (Tung, 1979), in which the most significant elements are customers, competitors, government regulations and labour unions”.
 Ghosh and Olsen (2009) consider that EU could be varied depending on the market and sectors with different technological characteristics, R&D and capital expenditures.
-Ghosh and Olsen (2009) used “coefficient of variation of sales” as one of the measures of “environment uncertainty” to avoid the issue of firm-specific factor (i.e., a technology firm may invest more in capital expenditures) and capture the external environment as opposed to management’s response to that environment.
+Ghosh and Olsen (2009) used “coefficient of variation of sales” as one of the measures of “environment uncertainty” to avoid the issue of firm-specific factors (i.e., a technology firm may invest more in capital expenditures) and capture the external environment as opposed to management’s response to that environment.
 This measurement has been largely used by a number of studies, such as Habib et al. (2011) and Liao et al. (2025), to examine the direct and indirect impact of environmental uncertainty on business behavior.

 On the other hand, many studies (Ahsan and Qureshi, 2021; Feng et al., 2023; Iqbal et al., 2020) suggest that the impact of changes in the external environment on firms is often reflected in their financial performance.
 In the context of China, some recent studies have developed further the measurement of Ghosh and Olsen (2009), by excluding the steady growth component of sales revenue to capture the EU (Liao et al., 2025; Li et al., 2021; Mu et al., 2020).
 The OLS model is specified below: